-Analyzing over 20 mobile app reviews & languages with AI text analytics
+Analyzing 20+ mobile apps and 75K+ reviews with AI text analytics

 In early 2019, Wonderflow started working with a major consumer electronics and hardware company.
 The scope included coverage of over 20+ local language apps and platforms like Amazon.
-We speak to Marissa, currently the lead product marketing manager for a range of different apps.
+We speak to Marissa, the then Product Marketing manager for various apps.
 We discuss what her work looked like before and how it has changed since she started working with Wonderflow’s AI-driven Natural Language Processing (NLP) solution.

-Product or consumer marketers, customer care/experience managers, business analysts, customer insights managers can benefit from the use-cases shared in this case study.
-It gives a clear example of how AI-driven customer feedback analysis can help you build a better experience for your clients, and can serve many different levels within your company.
+Product or consumer marketers, customer care/experience managers, business analysts, and customer insights managers can benefit from the use cases shared in this case study.
+It clearly shows how AI-driven customer feedback analysis can help you build a better experience for your clients and serve many levels within your company.

-Being a core source of customer insight for a global consumer-focused software provider is a challenging job, even on a good day.
-Marissa, product marketing manager for an entire range of apps, knows this more than anyone.
-Not only is she asked for insights and reports daily, but she also needs to find ways to continually improve the customer experience and the insights gained from it.
+Being a core source of customer insight for a global consumer-focused software provider is challenging, even on a good day.
+Marissa, Product Marketing Manager for an entire range of mobile apps, knows this more than anyone.
+She was asked for insights and reports daily and was tasked with finding ways to continually improve the customer experience and the insights gained from it.

 Marissa started working with the AI-based NLP solution from Wonderflow in early 2019.
 We spoke with her to discuss what her work looked like before and how it has changed.

-When Marissa started working her job, a lot of valuable feedback was slipping through the cracks.
-“I was looking at reviews for four hours per week at a minimum before the Wonderboard, and those hours did not properly cover everything.
-I didn’t feel it was sufficient, especially country by country as I wasn’t actually able to do proper analysis and give feedback to the team.”
+When Marissa started working, a lot of valuable feedback slipped through the cracks.
+“I looked at reviews for four hours per week at a minimum before using the Wonderboard, and those hours did not properly cover everything.
+I didn’t feel it was sufficient, especially country by country, as I wasn’t actually able to do proper analysis and give feedback to the team.”

 Marissa is now the lead for a range of consumer apps.
-With this new role, she is now responsible for more strategic decisions, for which she leverages the Wonderboard data.
+With this new role, she is now responsible for more strategic decisions, leveraging the Wonderboard data.

 It is also the leading tool we use when launching a new app or functionality because we get deep market feedback quickly.
 Distributing this information to the relevant people within our company in a form they understand matters a lot.
 We have, in general, become much more market-driven and deal-driven.”

-The Wonderboard is used by different departments within the company.
+Different departments within the company use the Wonderboard.
 Users already save time by eliminating unnecessary or duplicate processes.
 Other key results:

-- The company is now able to analyze all customer reviews, rather than picking samples
+- The company has since then been able to analyze all customer reviews rather than picking samples

 - Increased coverage of sources to include 20+ local language app store sources (as well as Amazon for their hardware business)